sayitfast/MountWizzard3/docu/home.md

 ### Setting up MountWizzard
 All necessary steps for the [configuration of MountWizzard](configuration.md) are explained.
 ### Setting up my gear
-Based on my equimpment, i tried to explain what to do for an astronomy imaging setup.
+Based on my equipment, i tried to explain what to do for an astronomy imaging setup.
 There are a lot of possibilities to do this and I'm happy about any hint you give me.
  [Stepping through my personal setup](./setup_gear/setup_gear.md)